- CareLink Plans

 - Pharmacy Benefit

 Not all health plans work the same way.
-This website will explain how CareLink plans work, so be sure to read through it carefully to understand your plan.
+This section will explain how CareLink plans work, so be sure to read through it carefully to understand your plan.

 CareLink Advantage PPO Saver

 The CareLink Advantage PPO Saver plan is a national network, high deductible health plan (HDHP) as defined by the Internal Revenue Service, and may be paired with a Health Savings Account (HSA) available through other institutions, including local banks.
 HSAs are accounts that can be used to pay medical expenses, while offering certain tax advantages.
 The IRS lists the benefits of an HSA as follows: